COVID-19 cases climbing, wiping out months of progress | WTOP

 In Hidalgo County, Texas, along the Mexican border, about 50 patients were in the hospital with COVID-19 on a given day in July.
 By early August, the number had soared to over 600.

 “Back in July we were almost celebrating.
 Little did we know,” said Ivan Melendez, public health authority for Hidalgo County.
-The situation has improved somewhat, with just under 300 people hospitalized for COVID-19 on Monday, but ICUs are still above 90% capacity, Melendez said.
+The situation has improved, with just under 300 people in the hospital as of Monday, but ICUs are still above 90% capacity, Melendez said.

-“We have not turned the corner,” Melendez said.
-“Double digits of people, double digits are dying every day.”

-The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and are breathing recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.
+The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and breathe recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.
+She said states farther north could see upticks as the onset of cold weather sends people indoors.

-Heading into colder months, states farther north with low vaccination rates, especially in the Midwest, are likely to see upticks.

-“I don’t think it’s going to come all the way back down,” Marr said.
-“I think it’s going to kind of stay at the simmering level as it works its way through the unvaccinated population in the other states.
-And it’ll work its way north because in the wintertime, people are heating and then you get that same issue of recirculating the air indoors.”

-Vaccination rates are not as low in some of the Northern states, but “there’s still a lot of unvaccinated people out there.
+Vaccination rates are not as low in some Northern states, but “there’s still a lot of unvaccinated people out there.
 Delta is going to find them,” Marr said.

-And vaccinated people are still not in the clear.
-Shri Amarnath said her father got sick during a business trip to Georgia just before his Aug.
-31 retirement and had to miss his last day of work and retirement festivities.

-After he had been symptom-free for 48 hours, the family left for a lake house in Tennessee.
-Everyone was vaccinated.
-But Amarnath’s mother started feeling sick during the trip and tested positive.

-Everyone else is quarantining and planning to get tested or retested, said Amaranth, who lives in Indianapolis.

-“Everyone is kind of like on alert, waiting to see who’s next,” she said.

-Associated Press Writers Ken Sweet and Tali Arbel contributed to this report.
+Associated Press Writers Ken Sweet, Kimberlee Kruesi, Adrian Sainz and Tali Arbel contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.